Author: Darcy Bullock

 Understanding the Glaciers of Glacier National Park

 The real attraction of the park, of course, is what it is named for: Glaciers.
 While they are quickly disappearing from the area, glaciers, such as the notably receding Sperry Glacier, have contributed to the scoured landscape of the park.
-Today, 25 active glaciers remain in the area, whereas in 1850, they tallied up to 150.
+Today, 25 active glaciers over 25 acres each remain in the area, whereas in 1850, they tallied up to 150.
 The park’s numerous lakes – 131 of which are named – are remnants of long glacial valleys dammed at their outlets by end moraines.
 The water left from glaciers is surprisingly clear and you can often easily see detail of the bottom of lakes beyond 30 feet.

 To really get the lowdown on Glacier’s ever-changing environment and have fun while doing so, take the kids to the Discovery Cabin in Apgar.
 Open from the end of June through Labor Day, the cabin provides helpful park rangers and kid-friendly activities such as puppet shows, a mystery touch box, rock sorting and animal habitat identification games.
 Those unafraid of heights should test their courage at the bridge over Avalanche Gorge, a real kid-pleaser located on the Trails of the Cedars Nature Trail.
 Other nature trails appropriate for kids include the Hidden Lake, Sun Point, Running Eagle Falls, and Swiftcurrent Nature Trails.